 The first-ever Omega Railmaster watch, the CK2914, was first released in 1957.
 It was a part of Omega’s collection of tool watches, which also included the Seamaster and Speedmaster.
 There’s a lot to learn about the Railmaster and what makes it one of the many classic watches.

 The Birth of the Omega Railmaster

 The Railmaster was essentially designed for scientists and electrical engineers.
-What made it stood out from its other two siblings in tool watches is its anti-magnetic shielding which served as protection from the movement.
+What made it stood out from its other two siblings in tool watches is its anti-magnetic shielding which served as protection for the movement.

 Over the years, there have been several attempts to protect various watches from magnetic fields.
 Although the damage is invisible to the naked eye, magnetic fields tend to damage crucial and delicate parts of the watch, as well as the balance spring and the escapement.
 To put it simply, the magnetic field can easily mess with the watch’s accuracy, and with a job like that of a scientist or an electrical engineer, magnetic fields can’t be avoided.

 Omega Railmaster – Protecting the Movement

 With a Faraday Cage, the CK2914 was able to protect the movement and made the watch resistant to up to 1000 Gauss.
-Omega placed a NuMetal plate on the case back, thus protecting the movement under the case from magnetic fields.
+Omega placed a NuMetal plate on the caseback, thus protecting the movement under the case from magnetic fields.
 In its initial edition, Omega opted for the 30T2 movement which was later renamed Calibers 284, 285, and then 286.
-For added magnetic resistance, the company decided to make the dial to be 1mm thick instead of their usual 0.4mm.
+For added magnetic resistance, the company decided to make the dial to be 1mm thick instead of its usual 0.4mm.

 Features of the Omega Railmaster

-With a 38mm case, the Railmaster was made using stainless steel and was water-resistant to up to 200 feet.
-It also didn’t have a screw-down crown.
+With a 38mm case, the Railmaster is made using stainless steel and is water-resistant up to 200 feet.
+Also, it doesn’t have a screw-down crown.
 Instead, there is a Naiad crown that pushes tighter against the seals with increasing water pressure.
-The watch also has a bold and beautiful black dial that house white Arabic numerals along with triangular hour markers.
-While this is the company’s one of the most iconic designs for Omega watches, the Railmaster didn’t receive the popularity it should have.
+The watch also has a bold and beautiful black dial that houses white Arabic numerals along with triangular hour markers.
+While this is one of the company’s most iconic designs for Omega watches, the Railmaster didn’t receive the popularity it should have.